speters33w/CoptoSans/README.md

 Changed name of NotoSans to CoptoSans to comply with SIL-OFL license

-***CHANGES TO NOTO 2.004***

-Changed uni033F to point to uni0305 instead of uni0333 for consistant lengths.
-Old glyph in private use uniE305.

-Changed thickness of uni035E to match other macron characters in font.
-Old glyph in private use uniE35E.

-Changed length of uniFE24 and uniFE25 combiningmacronbothhalves

-Changed width of macron above imacron

-***END CHANGES THAT EFFECT BASE FONT***

-Merged uni03E2 through uni03FF and uni2C80 through unni2CFF to Noto Sans 2.004 private use uniE3E2 through uniE3FF and EC80 through ECFF and copied to uni03E2 through uni03FF and uni2C80 through unni2CFF
+Merged uni03E2 through uni03FF, uni2C80 through unni2CFF and uniFE2x to Noto Sans 2.004

 Changed anchor points to be consistant with Noto Sans Regular · Changed or merged the following anchors: